Peanut butter mixture based on this recipe: https://www.oogio.net/giant_reeses_cups_cake/

 - Whip together all peanut butter cream ingredients except the whipping cream at medium speed until combined.

 - Increase mixer speed, and gradually pour whipping cream to the mixer bowl until combined and a thick cream is formed.
+If needed - stop mixer mid-way and scrape bowl's bottom and sides to ensure all ingredients are well incorporated into the mix.

 - [optional] decorate each tartelette with a half of Reese's Minis piece.